Does Nitrogen Tire Inflation Improve Mileage & Save Money?

 If you’ve bought new tires, had old ones fixed up, or had a regularly scheduled oil change, then chances are that you’ve encountered a salesman who tried to sell you the benefits of nitrogen tire inflation and why it’s worth the measly $5 or so per tire to fill your tires with nitrogen.
 I thought it would be interesting to take a somewhat scientific look at nitrogen tire inflation to answer the question of whether or not nitrogen inflation will save you money over time.

-The Nitrogen Tires Argument
+The Nitrogen Tire Inflation Argument

 Proponents of nitrogen tire inflation generally offer up the following benefits in its favor: